DocNow/docnow-ansible/scalewayREADME.md

   * Click Create.
     * You should see the keys you created earlier.
 If not [create ssh-keys](https://www.scaleway.com/en/docs/configure-new-ssh-key/)
 *  You will need to use the contents of `Public IP` on your [ansible_deployer/hosts](ansible_deployer/hosts) under the `[scaleway]` block.
-  * Take not of your `Public DNS` as this will be the URL of your fully configured application
+  * Take note of your `Public DNS` as this will be the URL of your fully configured application

 ### Launch your application